selvesandev/docker-fund/README.md

 __Step 1 (Localize Mongodb DB Container)__ Install Mongo DB and run it on detach mode and bind port 27017 to 27017 local port
 `docker run --name mongodb -d -p 27017:27017 mongo` or `docker run --name mongodb --rm -d -p 27017:27017 mongo`
 `docker log mongodb` to view the logs produced by the mongodb.
+  > to open the mongodb in interactive mode run `docker exec -it mongo /bin/bash`

 __Step 2 (Dockerize Nodejs App)__ We are dockerizing the nodejs backend with docker.